 The number of bat calls for each species and all species combined (hereafter total bat activity) was tabulated for each site and night of sampling.
 Generalised Linear Mixed Models (GLMMs) were carried out in R (R Core Team 2014) using the Ime4 package (Bates et al. 2015) to test for the main effects of habitat type, year and the interaction of these two factors (habitat type\year) on bat species richness, total bat activity and the activity of individual species for which sufficient data were available.
-For each model, site was used as a random factor and minimum daily temperature (BOM weather station: Terrey Hills AWS, 066059) was used as a covariate as bat activity can be positively correlated with nightly temperature (O'Donnell 2000; Erickson and West 2002).
-All bat data were log10 (x+1) transformed prior to analysis.
-All plots for GLMMs were constructed using modelled estimates that accounted for the influence of random effects associated with each site and also variation in minimum daily temperature.
-Distribution maps for nightly species richness, total bat activity and activity of individual species with sufficient data were generated for the Ku-ring-gai LGA using the Inverse Density Weighting (IDW) tool (Spatial Analyst Tools) with a variable search radius and maximum power (3) in ArcGIS (ESRI).
-Maps were generated separately for each year between 2018 and 2020 to identify spatio-temporal trends.
+For each model, site and night was used as a random factor and minimum daily temperature (BOM weather station: Terrey Hills AWS, 066059) and total daily rainfall (BOM weather station: Macquarie Park Villandra Village, 066156) was used as a covariate as bat activity can be positively correlated with nightly temperature (O'Donnell 2000; Erickson and West 2002) but negatively associated with rainfall among and within nights (Appel et al. 2019; Perks and Goodenough 2020).
+All bat data were $log{10}$ (x+1) transformed prior to analysis.
+All plots for GLMMs present back-transformed estimated marginal means.
+Distribution maps for nightly species richness, total bat activity and activity of individual species with sufficient data were generated for the Ku-ring-gai LGA using the Inverse Distance Weighting (IDW) tool (Spatial Analyst Tools) with a variable search radius and maximum power (3) in ArcGIS (ESRI).
+Maps were generated separately for each year between 2018 and 2022 to identify spatio-temporal trends.

 Canonical Correspondence Analysis (CCA) was undertaken to identify environmental variables associated with activity of bat taxa.
 Separate analyses were carried out for each year of monitoring as some environmental variables changed between years. (i.e., pool size, water flow and emergent vegetation cover).
-Only species that were recorded at six or more sites (i.e., $\sim \geq 10$ % of sites) were included in analyses.
-Prior to running each CCA, all variables were $\log{10} (x+1)$ transformed as suggested by Palmer (1993).
-A Pearson correlation analysis was then undertaken to identify those with significant collinearity.
+Only species that were recorded at ~≥10 % of sites were included in analyses.
+Prior to running each CCA, all variables were $log{10}$ (x+1) transformed as suggested by Palmer (1993).
+A Pearson correlation analysis was then undertaken to identify those variables with significant collinearity.
 When two or more variables were correlated, only one was selected for inclusion in the CCA, except if the strength of the correlation was considered weak (r<0.5) or if the variables are known to significantly influence bat activity elsewhere.
 Environmental variables included in the analysis were: emergent vegetation cover at waterbodies, pool size, presence or absence of water flow (using active pumps as a proxy for pool and converted pool sites), surrounding bushland cover within 500 m, distance to nearest drainage line, and the % of sandstone and shale within 500 m.
 CCAs were run using PAST (PAleontological Statistics) version 3.0.

-A canonical analysis of principal coordinates (CAP) was carried out in PERMANOVA+ for PRIMER (PRIMER-E, Plymouth, UK) to visualise differences between habitat types on the basis of bat assemblages.
+A canonical analysis of principal coordinates (CAP) was carried out in PERMANOVA+ for PRIMER (PRIMER-E, Plymouth, UK) to visualise differences between habitat types based on bat assemblages using data from years 2-6.
 This analysis plots sites on the basis of how similar bat assemblages are at each site.
 Sites that are plotted closer together have more similar bat assemblages than sites plotted further away.
 Prior to analysis, data were log-10-transformed and standardised, and a Bray-Curtis similarity matrix was constructed.